An equivalent of Kronecker's Theorem for powers of an Algebraic Number and Structure of Linear Recurrences of fixed length: Introduction

-Note that if could be to ruled out the existence of $S_{\theta,m}$ which are not $\epsilon$-dense for some $\epsilon<1$ when $A(x)$ is not a product of cyclotomic polynomials, then a positive solution of Lehmer problem \cite[Chap.~1]{everest1999heights} would follow, because the existence of a sequence of polynomials with Mahler measure approaching to $1$ from above would be automatically ruled out.
+Note that if the existence of some $S_{\theta,m}$ which are not $\epsilon$-dense for some $\epsilon<1$ could be ruled out, not considering the instances where $A(x)$ is a cyclotomic polynomial, then a positive solution of Lehmer problem \cite[Chap.~1]{everest1999heights} would follow.
+This is because the existence of a sequence of polynomials with Mahler measure approaching $1$ from above would be automatically ruled out.

-During the proof of this Theorem a result about the structure of the module of linear recurrences of fixed length is obtained, it is stated as Theorem \ref{teo3} after some notation has been introduced.
+During the proof of this Theorem a result about the structure of the module of linear recurrences of fixed length is obtained.
+In particular, fixing a prime $p$, denoting as $\Lambda_m^{(p)} \subset \Z_p^m$ the module of linear recurrences of length $m$ in $\Z_p$ determined by $A(x)$, and keeping the notation of \S\ref{newtsec} for the Newton polygon of $A(x)$, we have that